 Nature of organization -Oklahoma Education Television Authority ("OETA" or the "Authority") is an agency of the State of Oklahoma with the purpose of providing public television services to Oklahoma.
-OETA operates from state appropriations as well as support from its supporting charitable organization, in-kind contributions by the corporate community, and other educational institutions.
+OETA operates from state appropriations as well as support from Friends of OETA, Inc. ("Friends of OETA"), in-kind contributions by the corporate community, and other educational institutions.